 East Renfrewshire is one of the 32 council areas of Scotland.
-Formed in 1996 it is, in effect, the successor to the Eastwood district, along with Barrhead, Neilston, Clarkston, Giffnock, Thornliebank and Uplawmoor.
+Formed in 1996 it is, in effect, the successor to the Eastwood district, along with Barrhead, Neilston, and Uplawmoor.
 It borders the City of Glasgow, East Ayrshire, North Ayrshire, Renfrewshire and South Lanarkshire and is dissected by the M77 from north to south.
-The main settlements are Barrhead, Neilston, Newton Mearns and Eaglesham to the north of the area, with a large rural swathe running from the north west to the south east of the Authority.